tombassrosenfeld/messager-api/README.md

 ## Set up

 Clone this repo - cd into the project directory and run `composer install`.

 This project uses Homestead to run locally.
 If you don't have Vagrant set up, the docs are [here](https://laravel.com/docs/8.x/homestead).

 Update the .env DB_DATABASE to `homestead` and, if you don't have lots of RAM to spare, reduce the memory in the Homestead.yaml to 512.

 Run vagrant up.

+Run `php artisan db:seed`.
+This will create 10 users, 20 chats and 200 messages.
+Want more?
+Run it again.

 ## The Project

 I started by drawing out a database diagram.
 This can be found [here](https://dbdiagram.io/d/6167180d940c4c4eec93ffeb).
 This provided me with the basis for my initial migrations.

 A trello board can be found [here](https://trello.com/b/SkJIkD0U/team-messenger) with the setps I took (and some steps for stretch goals that I may or may not complete).

 ## Endpoints